tobiipro/minlog/README.md

 log.warn('This is a warning!'); // logToConsole will ignore this log.error('This is an error!');

+// in the browser, if you want to log a reference, and interact with it in Chrome DevTools use log.ref log.error('This is a JSON snapshot of the document object:', {document});
+log.error('This is the document object itself', {document: log.ref(document)});

 // if you want to make sure that a log entry has been processed by all serializers/listeners await log.error('This is an error!').promise;